Electron. J. Diff. Equ., Vol. 2011 (2011), No. 114, pp. 1-11.

 Key Words: Dirichlet problem; comparison principle; mean-value property; stochastic games; unique continuation.

-Show me the PDF file (251 KB), TEX file, and other files for this article.
+Show me the PDF file (251 KB), TEX file for this article.

 Alexander P. Sviridov